TAL Income Protection

 Compare TAL income protection

 Considering TAL income protection insurance?
 The table below displays a snapshot of TAL income protection policies on Canstar’s database.
 These results are based on a 30-39 year-old non-smoking male in a medium blue collar occupation, such as trades.
 If you are considering a TAL income protection insurance policy, check upfront with TAL and read the PDS to confirm the details of the policy and whether it meets your needs before committing to it.

 Click here to compare more policies based on your circumstances.

 TAL offers three different income replacement options, and each has different features and conditions.
 It is important that you understand the features of your selected option, as claim requirements and the benefit payable may change over the duration of a claim.

 - Income Protection Focus (IP Focus)

 As a provider of income protection, TAL offers the following features:

-- Phone-based support and an online application process
+- Phone-based support

 What does TAL income protection cost?